michaelmilleryoder/fanfiction-nlp/char_coref/README.md

 	When merge cluster, check to make sure gender is not different in the same cluster Decides a character name (highest frequency after merge names that are subsets) and character gender for each cluster (majority male or female pronouns, unk if no gendered pronouns are used)
 * Checks if character name too long (consider strings of 3 or fewer words for cluster-level character name)

+# Running the CoreNLP component for coreference clustering:

+1. Git clone the repository.

+2. Stanford jars are present in the location mentioned in CoreNLP/jar-dir.

+3. Copy the jars to the CoreNLP directory

+4. Come back to the parent directory to run the RunCoreNLP.py file.
+The command runs the CoreNLP code over all the csv files    present in the folder specified and generate the formatted csv and txt files with coref resolution done.

+5. Example Command: python RunCoreNLP.py example.fandom/ CharsOutputDir CorefOutputDir

+   example.fandom/ : Directory containing all the csv files to be processed.

+   CharsOutputDir  : Output Directory for all the characters files.

+   CorefOutputDir  : Output Directory for all the coref resolution outputs (txt and csv ) files.

+6. CharOutputDir Directory contains the Character names (InputTextFileName.chars)

+7. CorefOutputDir Directory contains the Coref resolution for the files (txt and csv format). ("InputTextFileName.coref.txt", InputTextFileName.coref.csv")

+8. Example.fandom directory contains all the orginal csv files.

+To run coref in batches, use:

+python3 RunBatches.py <raw_input_dir> <char_output_dir> <coref_output_dir>
+Note, <char_output_dir> and <coref_output_dir> must be present inside the CoreNLP directory